Image library / stock photos

 All photos are Rights Managed licence and are protected by copyright laws.

 Top-left an on-location commercial shoot for a small business.
-Top-right working with a professional model and actress on a product shoot.
+Top-right Andrew's feet and legs in a pair of Diadora shoes in front of the iconic Melbourne trams.
 Middle-left Irago Lighthouse landmark photography.
 Middle-right, working with a professional model and actress for a product shoot.
 Third-down-left, Taiwanese style ramen (Chinese noodles) photographed for a client.
 Immediately above a commercial shoot for a local business.
 Below some of Andrew's studio equipment on location for a commercial shoot (photo taken on iPad).
 Bottom-right, a Korean antique bookshop owner reading an old manuscript (Seoul, Sth Korea).

 Package / invoice options